-Municipal drinking water supply into property fitted with a RPZ back-flow preventer.
+- Municipal drinking water supply into property fitted with a Reduced Pressure Zone (RPZ) valve back-flow preventer.
 Currently not mandatory for systems where there is no connection between the alternative water and municipal drinking water supply.
-But strongly recommended best practice, as many want to plumb it into the building for indoor use in future and possible contamination to be avoided.

-2 Greywater sources connected to storage tank.
+But strongly recommended best practice, as many want to plumb it into the building for indoor use in future and possible contamination to be avoided. - Greywater sources connected to storage tank.
 The inclusion of greywater sources A, B and/or C depends on irrigation needs.